You can have liquid food in different ways.

 The feeds used for PN are very complex.
 They are carefully made up in a sterile room each day by a pharmacist.

 Doctors and dietitians tell the pharmacist about your specific nutritional needs each day.
 They will check you regularly while you have PN.
 You will need frequent blood tests to check that your blood is normal.
-These include your levels of potassium, sugar, sodium and other substances.
+These include your levels of minerals, sugar, salts and other substances.

 PN can have side effects.
 These include a high blood sugar level, or they may affect the way your liver works.